crosssenses/mediating-machines/src/pages/index.md

       twitter: '#'
       linkedin: '#'
   teamMembers:
+    - name: Gregor Betz
+      bio: >-
+        Prof. Gregor Betz specializes in reason and argumentation theory, opinion and argument maps, in addition to the application of digital technologies in argumentation.
+      twitter: ''
+      linkedin: ''
+      image: /img/apple-touch-icon.png
     - name: Andreas Hirblinger
       bio: >-
         Dr. Andreas Hirblinger has extensive experience in international peace